Directed Network Laplacians and Random Graph Models: Results on Real Networks

 We estimate the phase angles of each node using the Magnetic Laplacian algorithm based on the optimal choice $g=1/3$ (Figure \ref{fig:opt_g_food_web}).
 Figure \ref{fig:model_comparison_food_web} compares the likelihood of the food web being generated by the directed pRDRG model with the likelihood of it being generated by the trophic RDRG model, as $\gamma$ varies.
 The directed pRDRG model achieves a higher maximum likelihood, suggesting that the structure is more periodic than linear.
 In Figure \ref{fig:trophic_graph_food_web}, the heights of the nodes correspond to their estimated trophic levels on a vertical axis.
 We see that 22 edges point upwards, these are shown in blue.
 There are 6 downward edges, highlighted in red, which violate the trophic structure.
 The Magnetic Laplacian mapping in Figure \ref{fig:meigenmap_food_web} arranges 26 edges in a counterclockwise direction, shown in blue, with 2 edges, shown in red, violating the structure and pointing in the reverse orientation.

 With $g = 1/3$, the Magnetic Laplacian mapping is encouraging cycles in the food chain, and these are visible in Figure \ref{fig:meigenmap_food_web}, notably between members of three categories: (i) flatfish and other demersal fishes; (ii) lizardfish and eels; and (iii) toadfish and brotalus.
-Another noticeable distinction is that the Magnetic Laplacian mapping positions eels close to lizardfish, and flatfish near other demersal fishes by accounting for the reciprocal edges, while the Trophic Laplacian mapping places them further apart.
+Another noticeable distinction is that the Magnetic Laplacian mapping positions eels close to lizardfish, and flatfish near other demersal fishes by accounting for the reciprocal edges, while the Trophic Laplacian mapping places them further apart. \begin{HGL} In Figures~\ref{fig:trophic_ord_food_web} and \ref{fig:mag_ord_food_web} we show the reordered adjacency matrix arising from the two algorithms. \end{HGL}